folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   **Assigned to.** To assign the order to a user, click the **+**.
 In the **Select User** dialog, find the user using the search box and/or the filters.
 Click the user to select them.
 The user appears in the **Assigned to** box.
 If you need to remove the user, click the **x**.
 If you need to assign the order to a different user, click the **+** and repeat the above steps.
 *   **Bill to.** In the **Bill to** drop-down list, select the billing address for the order.
 Once you select an address, the billing address appears.
 Addresses are configured in the Settings app.
 For more information, see [Settings > Tenant > Addresses](../../settings/tenant/#addresses).
 *   **Ship to.** In the **Ship to** drop-down list, select the address the order items will be shipped to.
 Once you select an address, the shipping address appears.
 Addresses are configured in the Settings app.
 For more information, see [Settings > Tenant > Addresses](../../settings/tenant/#addresses).
 *   **Manual.** If the Manual checkbox is selected, EDI integration settings for this vendor will be ignored and nothing on this order will be exported to the vendor..
-For example, select this checkbox if [EDI order integration]({{< ref "/organizations.md#EDI-configuration" >}})  is set up
+For example, select this checkbox if [EDI order integration]({{< ref "/organizations.md#EDI-configuration" >}})  is set up for the vendor, but you submitted the order on the vendor’s website and do not want to resend.
 *   **Re-encumber.** The Re-encumber checkbox is selected by default.
 If the checkbox is cleared, you are indicating that the order shouldn’t re-encumber during the fiscal year rollover even if it meets the criteria to re-encumber.
 However, if the checkbox is selected and the rollover settings indicate that this order doesn’t meet the criteria to re-encumber, money will not be committed to the next fiscal year for this order.
 The re-encumber toggle is only considered when the order meets the rollover criteria.
 If the checkbox is selected and the rollover settings indicate that this order meets the criteria to re-encumber, then money is committed to the next fiscal year for the order.
 *   **Tags.** Enter or select any tags from the drop-down list you would like to apply to the order.